Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Rule-Compliant Maneuver Synthesis

-With the turning direction and the predicate \cref{eq:predicate_maneuver_verified}, we want to determine all actions that lead to verified maneuvers.
+With the turning direction and the maneuver verification predicate defined in \cref{eq:predicate_maneuver_verified}, we want to determine all actions that lead to verified maneuvers.
 The generation of maneuvers based on candidate actions is computed by a breadth-first search with rule-compliant pruning.
 The search algorithm is detailed in \cref{alg:mt_build}.
 Note that to obtain a control sequence for multiple actions, we introduce the function $\mathtt{a2u}$.
 For a maneuver segment trajectory, the control input corresponding to an action, is held constant for a maneuver segment time $t_\mathrm{m}$ while \cref{eq:yaw_model} is forward simulated.
 We initialize a search tree with a maneuver segment trajectory resulting from the candidate turning action $a_\mathrm{c}$.
 A candidate action $a_\mathrm{c}$ ensures that the orientation of the ego vessel changes at least $\Delta_\mathrm{large\_turn}$ within $t_\mathrm{m}$.
 Potentially, this first maneuver segment trajectory results already in a verifiable maneuver (cf. \cref{alg:mt_build}, line 2--3).
 If not, the search tree is extended by (a) a maneuver segment trajectory based on the candidate action $a_\mathrm{c}$ (cf. \cref{alg:mt_build}, line 17--18), and (b) with maneuver segment trajectories for each action $a \in \mathcal{A}_\mathrm{acc}$, which keep the speed or accelerate the ego vessel (cf. \cref{alg:mt_build}, line 19--21).
 If the action of the maneuver segment trajectory that should be extended (obtained with the function $\mathtt{last}$) does not correspond to $a_\mathrm{c}$, the maneuver is only extended with the previously used action (cf. \cref{alg:mt_build}, line 24--25).
-This has the effect the vessel does not switch between different accelerations during the maneuver.
-The expansion of the search tree is stopped (a) if for the current search tree depth, i.e., time horizon $t_\mathrm{end}$, a verified trajectory sequence is identified, or (b) if the maneuver horizon $t_\mathrm{max,m}$ is reached, i.e, $t_\mathrm{end} = t_\mathrm{max,m}$.
+This has the effect that the vessel does not switch between different accelerations during the maneuver.
+The expansion of the search tree is stopped (a) if at least one trajectory sequence is verified for the current search tree depth, i.e., for time horizon $t_\mathrm{end}$, or (b) if the maneuver horizon $t_\mathrm{max,m}$ is reached.
 Note that $t_\mathrm{max,m}$ follows from the rule specification and is $t_\mathrm{react} + 2 t_\mathrm{maneuver}$.
 The search tree generation is illustrated in \cref{fig:giv_way_verification} for three give-way encounters.
-Due to the rule-compliant pruning, our search algorithm has the runtime complexity $\mathcal{O}(n \, N_\mathrm{c} \, N_\mathrm{acc})$ where $N_\mathrm{c} \in \mathbb{N}^+$ is the number of candidate actions $a_\mathrm{c}$, and $N_\mathrm{acc} \in \mathbb{N}^+$ is the number of actions in $\mathcal{A}_\mathrm{acc}$.
+Due to the rule-compliant pruning, our search algorithm has the time complexity $\mathcal{O}(n \, N_\mathrm{c} \, N_\mathrm{acc})$ for tree generation where $N_\mathrm{c} \in \mathbb{N}^+$ is the number of candidate actions $a_\mathrm{c}$, and $N_\mathrm{acc} \in \mathbb{N}^+$ is the number of actions in $\mathcal{A}_\mathrm{acc}$.